darkhelmet/verboselogging/posts/ie7-eats-babies.md

 But you already knew that, right?

 These days, in fancy AJAX applications, you frequently want a link on a page to just do asynchronous things.
-You don’t actually want the link to go anywhere.
+You don't actually want the link to go anywhere.

-Let’s just ignore the fact that this goes against [progressive enhancement](http://en.wikipedia.org/wiki/Progressive_enhancement) okay?
+Let's just ignore the fact that this goes against [progressive enhancement](http://en.wikipedia.org/wiki/Progressive_enhancement) okay?

 ## Can I see your ID please?